The Borrowing Materials page inlcudes a list of those who can borrow and fines that are incurred if materials are not returned by the due date.

 You will be notified via email when the material has been returned and is ready to be picked up.
 Materials are kept on the hold shelf for 10 days.

-The Strozier library includes a 3M model Self Checkout Machine.
-If you are looking for an independently directed library experience then use the Self Checkout machine to checkout General Collection items from the library.
+The Strozier library includes a Self Checkout Machine.
+Skip the line.
 Service desk employees are available to assist you.

 If you are unable to locate an item on the shelf in the stacks, you can request that a search be initiated to locate the material by submitting a search request form.
 You will be notified via email when the material has been located.